WNCF

-WNCF (channel 32), branded ABC 32, is a television station in Montgomery, Alabama, United States, affiliated with ABC.
-It is owned by SagamoreHill Broadcasting, which maintains a shared services agreement (SSA) with Bahakel Communications, owner of Selma-licensed CBS affiliate WAKA (channel 8) and Tuskegee-licensed CW+ affiliate WBMM (channel 22), for the provision of certain services.
+WNCF (channel 32) is a television station in Montgomery, Alabama, United States, affiliated with ABC.
+It is owned by SagamoreHill Broadcasting and operated by Bahakel Communications alongside Selma-licensed CBS affiliate WAKA (channel 8) and Tuskegee-licensed CW+ affiliate WBMM (channel 22).
 The three stations share studios on Harrison Road in north Montgomery; WNCF's transmitter is located in Gordonville, Alabama.

 History

 Construction and Bahakel ownership

 The First Alabama Corporation—a sister company to the First Carolina Corporation, responsible for building WCCA-TV in Columbia, South Carolina—was granted a construction permit on July 26, 1961, for a new television station on channel 32 in Montgomery.
 The call letters WCCB-TV were selected, and construction began in December 1961.

 WCCB-TV began telecasting on March 24, 1962—even though a $10,000 vacuum tube in the transmitter facility had blown less than a week prior.
 It brought full-time ABC programming to Montgomery for the first time; previously, the network's programs were split between WSFA-TV and WCOV-TV.
 However, First Carolina and its related companies—which had built WCCA-TV, WCCB-TV, and WCIV in Charleston, South Carolina—fell into financial trouble.
-It attempted to sell channel 32 to a group led by Winn-Dixie executive vice president Tine W. Davis in October 1962, but no deal materialized; neither did proposals to "deintermix" Montgomery by moving WSFA to the UHF band.
+It attempted to sell channel 32 to a group led by Winn-Dixie executive vice president Tine W. Davis in October 1962, but no deal materialized, and neither did proposals to "deintermix" Montgomery by moving WSFA to the UHF band.
 On February 15, 1963, the station shut down and went silent pending financial reorganization.
 Some of the equipment, having been purchased from General Electric on a conditional sales contract, was then removed.

 First Alabama filed for bankruptcy; that August, bankruptcy court approved a sale of channel 32 and the transfer of its license from a receiver to Bahakel Communications, headed by Cy Bahakel (a native Alabamian).
-The FCC approved the transaction at the end of January 1964, and channel 32 returned to air as WKAB-TV on March 12.
+The Federal Communications Commission (FCC) approved the transaction at the end of January 1964, and channel 32 returned to air as WKAB-TV on March 12.
 (The new call sign stood for "Kassner and Bahakel", referring to Bahakel's engineering partner and close friend Don Kassner; Bahakel recycled the designation for use at another UHF station he purchased that year in Charlotte, North Carolina.)
 ABC programs returned to channel 32 from WSFA and WCOV, which had picked up some network programs in the interim.

 In 1968, the FCC approved a power increase from 180,000 watts to more than 800,000.
 Without a power increase, a new antenna installed in 1982 also improved the picture broadcast by WKAB-TV.